kirjavascript/mdcomp-wasm/README.md

 ### todo

 check what to do on invalid input
+smaller wasm